-For the past six years I have meditated daily, researched, trained and basically become very passionate about using mindfulness and meditation for the chronics.
+For the past seven years I have meditated daily, researched, trained (200 hour meditation teacher training and TWO Yoga Nidra trainings) and basically become very passionate about using mindfulness and meditation for the chronics.
 As a side-benefit I found my anxiety levels have plummeted.
 I didn't even realise anxiety was a problem for me until the volume turned right down.

 Without weighing you down in research, here are the benefits of meditation:

 - Helps with chronic insomnia

 - Calms the central nervous system